ibm-watson-data-lab/cloudant-food-tracker/README.md

   1. Change to your project directory, the directory containing your new Podfile.
 For example,

      ```
-     cd "FoodTracker - Cloud Data Sync" # Your 'cd' command may be different; change to the folder you use.
+     # Your 'cd' command may be different; change to the folder you use.
+     cd "FoodTracker - Cloud Data Sync"
      ```
   1. Type this command

      ```
-     pod install
+     pod install --verbose
      ```

 You will see colorful output from CocoaPods in the terminal.